If your business is doing reasonably well, then a downturn is your time to:

-He certainly had a point.
+This VC certainly had a point.
 The good thing about SaaS is the revenue recurs.
-The bad news, is it always has to be recurring by a materially higher absolute amount each quarter, each year.
-You can’t go from $4m ARR one year to just $5m ARR next.
-You can’t go from $15m ARR one year and then $20m the next.
+The bad news is it always has to be recurring by a materially higher absolute amount each quarter, each year.
+You can’t go from $4m ARR one year to just $5m ARR next and really get anywhere.
+You can’t go from $15m ARR one year and then only $20m ARR the next and beat the competition.
 If this is the best you can do … then you’re on a slow and painful march to irrelevance and atrophy.
+It also probably shows you’ve sort of fallen out of product-market fit.
+Cloud is so big today, that if you are past $1m-$2m ARR and have happy customers, you should be growing at a decent clip.
+If you have product-market fit.

 So what do you do, if you decelerate?
-For us, it was a “simple” matter of bringing in a great VP of Sales.
+For me back in the day, the answer was a “simple” matter of bringing in a great VP of Sales.
 It cured our problems in 60 days.
 More on that here.
 But why did it solve our problems?
 Because as rough as that year was, as terrible as it was (and I seriously thought about bringing in someone else to carry the burden) … it turned out we still had the leads.
 People were still coming by to the Open House.
 They just weren’t buying at the prior rate.

 Let’s analyze the problems that cause deceleration and what you can do about them.

 Problem #1: “I’ve tapped out my market.”
 Answer: Of course you have.
 Everyone has and does.
-You think Salesforce, now closing nine figure deals, is really selling to the same SFA-for-SMBs market it started with?
+You think Salesforce, now routinely closing nine-figure deals across 5+ Cloud product lines, is really selling to the same SFA-for-SMBs market it started with?
 Of course not.
 NetSuite also grew upmarket in a similar way.
-At EchoSign, we started with a freemium model, but went upmarket.
-Today, the entire freemium market for e-signatures is probably still < $20m ARR.
-Not enough for the players to make it.
+At Adobe Sign / EchoSign, we started with a freemium model but went upmarket.
+Today, the entire freemium market for e-signatures is probably still < $20m ARR — out of a $4B market.
+Not enough for the players to make on freemium alone.
 Box turned into the enterprise content management of choice for the CIO’s office.
-Sure didn’t start there.
+It sure didn’t start there.
 So everyone has to redefine their markets.
 How do you do this?

 - My #1 tip to redefining your market is — Look To Your Outliers.
 Because your outliers aren’t really outliers.
 They’re The Future.
 Let’s say you have 200 customers.
 And 190 are in say tech.
 But 5 are in e-commerce, and 5 are in insurance.
 I know those 5 in each vertical today aren’t enough to get you to $100m ARR.
 But if you somehow managed to get unexpected customers in the early days, double down there.
 They are showing you the path to brand new markets.

-What do you?
+What do you do?
 My top tips if the competition really is killing you, more than last year:

 - Second, be analytical about lost deals.
 Just make things better, step-by-step.
 As a calm, cold, process.
 As long as you have time, and leads, you can close almost any feature gap with a great team.
 Don’t panic, and don’t fret.
 Just build what you need to close the gaps, even if it takes 6 months.
 And tell the customers clearly what’s coming that’s better.
 Some won’t buy if the feature gaps aren’t closed yet.
 But others will believe in you.
 This won’t double your growth overnight.
 But it will increase your win rates, at least a bit.
 And when you’re decelerating, every little thing you can do to increase win rates is critical.